 It contains different tables (mash1, mash2 and sp).
 If you click on the name of a table, and then SUBMIT, you can see the catalog and get preview of the different images or spectra that are available with this catalog.
+The MASH fits files are cut-offs extracted from a larger Halpha and Short Red survey and can be best described as a set of regions of interests around planetary nebulae.

-Going back to the overview of the different tables, one could notice the logo.
-This means that data fits files are associated to the current catalog.
+Going back to the overview of the different tables, one could notice the formation of the data fits files are associated to the current catalog.
 By clicking on it, you will access the VizieR associated data service.
 This way, you can make data selection, download individual files or visualise the repartition of the data files on the individual files on the sky in Aladin Lite.

 You can also get all the data from the ftp website directly.
-To do so, click on ReadMe+ftp in the table summary page or directly on the button on the VizieR main page.
+To do so, click on ReadMe+ftp in the table summary page or directly on the Ftp button on the VizieR main page.
 Finally, you can use a wget query to get all the MASH fits files by typing the following command in a terminal: wget -r -np "ftp://cdsarc.u-strasbg.fr/pub/cats/V/127A/fits/"

-For the purpose of this tutorial, we prepared a subsample of 335 of these Short Red MASH images that will run in a timely manner for the workshop, but we encourage you to repeat with the full Short Red sample later.
-The subsample is available at http://astro.u-strasbg.fr/~bot/BochBot.tar.gz
+For the purpose of this tutorial, we prepared a subsample of 335 of these Short Red images that will run in a timely manner but we encourage you to repeat with the full Short Red sample later.
+The subsample is available at http://astro.u-strasbg.fr/~bot/ BochBot.tar.gz